Wolverine World Wide Inc. (NYSE:WWW): The Fundamentals Have Changed

 Is the stock of WWW attractive?

 In related news, President, Merrell, Hufnagel Christopher sold 2,150 shares of the company’s stock in a transaction that recorded on Apr 28.
 The sale was performed at an average price of 41.95, for a total value of 90,192.
 As the sale deal closes, the President, Merrell, Hufnagel Christopher now sold 100 shares of the company’s stock, valued at 4,199.
 Also, President, Merrell, Hufnagel Christopher sold 2,000 shares of the company’s stock in a deal that was recorded on Apr 22.
 The shares were price at an average price of 40.96 per share, with a total market value of 81,920.
-Following this completion of acquisition, the Sr. VP of Human Resources, Klimek Amy M. now holds 1,463 shares of the company’s stock, valued at 56,384.
+Following this completion of acquisition, the President, Sperry, Grunberg Joelle now holds 1,967 shares of the company’s stock, valued at 75,808.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 1.50%.

 6 out of 11 analysts covering the stock have rated it a Buy, while 4 have maintained a Hold recommendation on Wolverine World Wide Inc..
 0 analysts has assigned a Sell rating on the WWW stock.
 The 12-month mean consensus price target for the company’s shares has been set at $39.75.